• Skip to primary navigation

 • Pour in the chicken broth slowly while whisking.
 You want to add the liquids slowly to make sure the mixture remains thick, smooth and lump free.

-• Whisk in the almond milk very slowly.
+• Whisk in the almond milk slowly.

-• Mix the spices in and whisk.
+• Add in the spices and whisk to combine.

 • Add to your favorite recipes that call for cream of chicken soup!
 Use right away or store for later use.